Sumatran orangutan: Diet

 Sumatran orangutans are primarily frugivores, favoring fruits consisting of a large seed and surrounded by a fleshy substance, such as durians, lychees, jackfruit, breadfruit, and fig fruits.
-Insects are also a huge part of the orangutan's diet; the most consumed types are ants, predominantly of the genus Camponotus (at least four species indet).
-Their main diet can be broken up into five categories: fruits, insects, leaf material, bark and other miscellaneous food items.
+Insects are also a huge part of the orangutan's diet; the most consumed types are ants, predominantly of the genus Camponotus (at least four species indet), as well as termites and crickets.
+Their main diet can be broken up into five categories: fruits, insects, leaf material, bark and flowers, and other miscellaneous food items.
 Studies have shown that orangutans in the Ketambe area in Indonesia ate over 92 different kinds of fruit, 13 different kinds of leaves, 22 sorts of other vegetable material such as top-sprouts, and pseudo-bulbs of orchids.
 Insects included in the diet are numbered at least 17 different types.
-Occasionally soil from termite mounds were ingested in small quantities.
+Occasionally soil from termite mounds and eggs were ingested in small quantities.
 When there is low ripe fruit availability, Sumatran orangutans will eat the meat of the slow loris, a nocturnal primate.
 Water consumption for the orangutans was ingested from natural bowls created in the trees they lived around.
 They even drank water from the hair on their arms when rainfall was heavy.